globulon/fluid-organisation-whitepaper/README.md

 - Why uniform velocity fails and layered motion matters
 - The role of the Flywheel as a transduction system
 - Metrics for coherence: Org Re, Shear Index, Absorption Ratio
+- Identified Design Patterns
 - Scenarios, playbooks, and triage mechanics
 - Visual models and feedback loops
 - A conclusion grounded in Donella Meadows’ thinking